TheWardenEternal/TheWardenEternal/README.md

 Looking for a great gaming community to join?
 Look no further than [Deceitful Gaming](https://discord.gg/U4kVv37ynP)
 We're a small (and growing) gaming community founded with the community and it's members in mind.
 We strive ourselves in being transparent and community driven by our members.

 The name is James, I am a 26 year old Canadian gamer and small-time developer.
-I also run a gaming community :)
+[Personal Discord Server](https://discord.gg/4rwz3z9fS5)